On the backward stochastic differential equation with generator $f(y)|z|^2$: Introduction

 \section{Introduction}

-Nonlinear backward stochastic differential equations (BSDE) were firstly introduced by the seminal paper of Pardoux and Peng (1990).
-Since then, many works have been done to weaken the hypothesis on generator.
-A important case is the study of quadratic BSDE, i.e., the generator has a quadratic growth in control variable $z.$ In this topic, Kobylanski (2000) derived the existence and uniqueness of solution for bounded terminal variable.
-Briand and Hu (2006, 2008) obtained the existence and uniqueness results for exponential integrable terminal variable.
-Recently, Bahlali et al. (2017) obtained the existence and uniqueness of solution for $L^2$ integrable terminal variable, but the quadratic term takes the form $f(y)|z|^2,$ where $f$ is global integral on $R.$ Yang (2017) further considered the $L^p\ (p\geq1)$ solution of such quadratic BSDE, where $f$ is global integral on $R$ and bounded on any compact subset of $R.$ A one to one transformation $u_f$ based on $f$ and It\^{o}-Krylov's formula play a crucial role in the works of Bahlali et al. (2017) and Yang (2017).
-Then the follow problems arise naturally, \begin{itemize} \item does BSDE with generator $f(y)|z|^2$ has a solution? when $f$ is defined on an open interval $D$ and locally integrable.
+Nonlinear backward stochastic differential equations (BSDEs) were firstly introduced by the seminal paper of Pardoux and Peng \cite{PP}.
+Since then, many works have been done to weaken the existence conditions of solutions.
+An important case is the study of quadratic BSDEs, i.e., the generators have a quadratic growth in control variable $z.$ Quadratic BSDEs have a wide range of applications in stochastic control and finance (see El Karoui and Rouge \cite{El}, Hu, Imkeller and M\"{u}ller \cite{H} and El Karoui, Hamad\`{e}ne and Matoussi \cite{El2}).
+Using an exponential transform and monotone stability, Kobylanski \cite{K} derived the existence and uniqueness of solutions of quadratic BSDEs with bounded terminal variables.
+A similar result was obtained by Briand and Elie \cite{BE} using a different method based on Malliavin calculus.
+Using a localization method, Briand and Hu \cite{BH06}, \cite{BH08} obtained the existence and uniqueness of solutions for exponential integrable terminal variables.
+Recently, Bahlali et al. \cite{B17} obtained the existence and uniqueness of solutions for $L^2$ integrable terminal variables, but the quadratic term takes the form $f(y)|z|^2,$ where $f$ is globally integrable on $R.$ Yang \cite{Y} further considered the $L^p\ (p\geq1)$ solutions of such quadratic BSDEs, where $f$ is globally integrable on $R$ and bounded on any compact subset of $R.$ A one to one transformation $u_f$ based on $f$ and It\^{o}-Krylov's formula play a crucial role in the works of \cite{B17} and \cite{Y}.
+Then the following problems arise naturally: \begin{itemize} \item does the BSDE with generator $f(y)|z|^2$ have a solution? when $f$ is defined on an open interval $D$ and locally integrable.
 If this BSDE has a solution, which space does the solution belong to? \end{itemize}